Package 'dda'

 Value

-An object of class ddaresdist containing the results of DDA tests of asymmetry patterns of error distributions obtained from the causally competing models.
+An object of class dda.resdist containing the results of direction dependence tests of error distributions.

 References